 The group called “Tenaciously Moving for American Change in 2020” announced its formation Tuesday.
 The group’s name is a play on McAuliffe’s “TMac” nickname.

 Co-founder Shannon Kane said the group is looking to raise McAuliffe’s profile in early voting states like Iowa and New Hampshire.

-McAuliffe served as Virginia governor from 2014 to 2018, is a former chairman of the Democratic National Committee and is close friends to Bill and Hillary Clinton.
+He served as Virginia governor from 2014 to 2018 and is close friends to Bill and Hillary Clinton.

-McAuliffe told The Associated Press last month during a trip to Iowa that he’ll decide by late this year or early next year whether to seek the presidential nomination.
+McAuliffe said last month that he’ll decide by late this year or early next year whether to seek the presidential nomination.